 Online you can also find recipes that use a cauliflower crust or even a crust made from meat - called "meatza".

-Low carb swaps for tortillas and wraps
+Low carb alternatives for tortillas and wraps

 You guessed it, low carb tortillas use nut flours instead of wheat or cornmeal, and sometimes also fathead dough.

-Low carb swaps for pancakes
+Low carb replacements for pancakes

 I promise you won't miss pancakes when you start a low carb diet.
 Keto pancakes taste GREAT!